 diy: how to make new wood look old and weathered

-Thursday, April 26, 2012 at 10:15AM In yesterday's post, I showed you how I made my own custom picture frames for nautical charts and today I thought I'd show how I created the weathered stain - it's super easy and very inexpensive!
+In yesterday’s post, I showed you how I made my own custom picture frames for nautical charts and today I thought I’d show how I created the weathered stain – it’s super easy and very inexpensive!
 I wanted to create a finish similar to the mirror and candlesticks on my fireplace, since the frames will be hanging on the adjacent wall:

 Back in the day, furniture makers used nails that had been soaked in vinegar to make their pieces.
 The vinegar created a pickled finish that caused the furniture to weather beautifully with age.
 I knew there had to be another way to achieve a similar look without having to wait forever and then I read about how to make your own stain using distilled white vinegar and steel wool: